Welcome to my website!

 Robo-advisors affect inequality by giving middle-class households access to professionally-managed stock portfolios.

-PRESENTATIONS: California Corporate Finance Conference 2019, CAFR FinTechWorkshop 2020
+PRESENTATIONS: California Corporate Finance Conference 2019, CAFR FinTechWorkshop 2020, NY Fed Fintech Conference 2020, The Paris Conference on FinTech and Cryptofinance 2020

-“Paying for Beta: Embedded Leverage and Asset Management Fees”
+“Paying for Beta: Leverage Demand and Asset Management Fees”

 with Steffen Hitzemann and Mingzhu Tai